kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

   - "/blog/release-notes-26"
 ---

 You probably know the song ["Kyma, Kyma, Kyma, Kyma, Kyma chameleon"](https://youtu.be/JmcA9LIIXWw?t=44).
 As you can see with the new release, Kyma, like chameleons, easily adapts to new surroundings.
-In 2.6 we introduced a new version of APIRule, improved the `function.kyma-project.io` CustomResourceDefinition (CRD) and, provided configurable logging.
+In 2.6 we introduced a new version of APIRule, improved the `function.kyma-project.io` CustomResourceDefinition (CRD), and provided configurable logging.
 But that's not all!
 Read on to find out more about the 2.6 release!

 <!-- overview -->